Language-and-Compiler-Design/LCD25_lab07/README.md

 5. **Type System**: Implement the type checking for let expressions in the type system module (`typing.ml`).
 Follow the rules presented in the lecture slides.

 6. **LLVM Code Generation**: Extend the LLVM code generation module (`llvm.ml`) to handle imperative constructs expressions.
-This involves generating LLVM code that uses the functions in module `mem_lib.c` and compiling the result together.
+This involves generating LLVM code that uses the functions in module `mem_runtime.c` and compiling the result together.

 ### Building the Project